pondrejk/dizzer/chap-definitions.md

 As @lupton2013swimming notes, by far the most commonly employed rhetorical descriptions of big data are those related to water or liquidity, suggesting both positive and negative connotations.
 For example @manyika2013open argues for unlocking data sources to become "liquid" in a sense of open and free-flowing, at the same time keeping privacy concerns in mind – what is liquid is also susceptible to unwanted leaks.

-Of course, big data descriptions are not limited to verbal form, visual means can be much more expressive and informative – not a surprising claim to be found in a thesis on visual analytics.
-We will discuss cartographic tools later, here we can mention artistic renderings that employ more free-form visual analogies.
-We should distinguish pursuits like *information visualisation* that are close to graphic design (for good overview see klanten2010data or @lima2011visual) from artistic projects that use data as a raw material and don't aim to convey information or comfort to general user's cognitive expectations (like some projects at @creative2018).

-From the cartographer's standpoint, aspects of visual art can be inspiring (graphic quality, employment of computation and rendering software, creative uses of interaction and animation), though artistic means are often too different to be transposed.
-Without referring back to the source phenomenon, data-driven art becomes unrecognizable from the so called *generative art* that uses random numbers rather than any existing information (though generative approaches and data-mocking may prove some use for web cartography).

 @gorman2013danger as a meme

 This paper began discussing aspects of big data as a